yashkumarsharma/vagrant-selenium/README.md

 1. Install [Vagrant](https://www.vagrantup.com)
 2. Clone this git repository
-3. Run the command `vagrant up`
+3. Run the command `vagrant plugin install vagrant-triggers`
-4. vagrant plugin install vagrant-triggers
+4. Run the command `vagrant up`

 This vagrant works for *Virtualbox*, on a 64 bits machine.